great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_expectations_while_exploring_data_in_a_notebook_without_using_a_data_context.rst

     - Installed Great Expectations (e.g. ``pip install great_expectations``)
     - Have access to a notebook (e.g. ``jupyter notebook``, ``jupyter lab``, etc.)
-    - Be able to access data from your notebook
+    - Obtained a sample of data to use for exploration
     - Nothing else.
 Unlike most how-to guides, these instructions do *not* assume that you have configured a Data Context by running ``great_expectations init``.

 Steps